Team-Topaz/Cookbook/Meat/Beef-Stroganoff.md

 Steps
 -----
-1. Put the butter in a microwave-safe spouted container, such as a glass measuring cup.
+1. Place the butter in a microwave-safe spouted container, such as a glass measuring cup.
 Melt completely, then let settle until there is a clear line between the milk solids (white) and the fat (yellow).
 Reserve the fat, discard the solids.
 2. Salt and pepper the beef.
 3. In a pan at medium-high heat, add half the butter.
 Heat until meat added to pan sizzles vigorously.
 Add the beef in small batches, removing to a bowl as it becomes well-browned.
 4. Once all beef is removed, cook shallots and green onion whites in remaining fat.
 Remove to the beef bowl.